15 Unwritten “Rules” of Dining Out in France

 Duck, lamb, and beef are the most common meats you’ll see in French restaurants.
 Chicken and ham show up occasionally, but not nearly as often as they do in the US.

 Duck in particular, especially confit de canard, is a staple on many menus: duck legs slow cooked in fat until they are tender and flavorful.
-Steak-frites (steak and fries) is another go-to you’ll see at tons of bistros.
+Steak au poivre (steak in a pepper sauce) is another go-to you’ll see at tons of bistros.

 Fish and seafood also show up on many restaurant menus, especially mussels and oysters.